alfonsoegio/BCSLA/README.md

 - Also consider the possibility to create an SLA management smart contract that can operate recurrently over different instances to allow some
-SLA chaining between different operators and providers: infrastructure providers, service vendors, network operators and end-users.
+SLA chaining between different customers and providers: infrastructure providers, service vendors, network operators and end-users.